December 31, 2011

 Dave Schroeder, the Virginia's house organist, played the Wurlitzer for Ebertfest 2018, 2019, and 2022.

-On October 5, 2013, Mark Herman, ATOS' 2012 Organist of the Year and 2004 winner of the ATOS Young Theatre Organist competition, presented an excellent program honoring the late Warren York, who maintained the Wurlitzer for nearly 20 years before his death in 2011.
+On October 5, 2013, Mark Herman, ATOS' 2012 Organist of the Year and 2004 winner of the ATOS Young Theatre Organist competition, presented a program honoring the late Warren York, who maintained the Wurlitzer for nearly 20 years before his death in 2011.

 On September 13, 2014, Mark Gifford entertained us with a variety of music and accompanied Buster Keaton's One Week (1920).